 Trust me, your loved ones will appreciate the tiny details you add to their gifts.
 The trick is to start planning now.

 Today, I’ve teamed up with some of my creative blogging friends to share all kinds of wrapping ideas.
-We’re also hosting an amazing GIVEAWAY from Tiny Prints to help one of you with your Christmas gift wrapping needs (more on that below)!
+We’re also hosting an amazing GIVEAWAY sponsored by Tiny Prints to help one of you with your Christmas gift wrapping needs (more on that below)!

 For supplies, you will need: